 Decision point

-Option A: You present a valid TRP or Criminal Rehabilitation approval letter — officer reviews and may admit you.
-Option B: No authorization — officer determines you are inadmissible and you are refused entry.
+Option A: You present a valid TRP or Criminal Rehabilitation approval letter, officer reviews and may admit you.
+Option B: No authorization, officer may determine you are inadmissible and refuse entry.

 TRP at port of entry